-Adjustments are for capital assets.
-Capital assets used in governmental activities are not financial resources and therefore, are not reported in the General Fund.
+Adjustments are for capital assets and right-to-use leased assets.
+Capital assets and right-to-use assests used in governmental activities are not financial resources and therefore, are not reported in the General Fund.

 See accompanying notes to the basic financial statements.